 Massachusett residents can enroll in health insurance through the summer.
 The state extend the Open Enrollment Period to July 23, 2021

 Your insurance policy must meet minimum creditable coverage regulations.
-To avoid penalties, your policy must meet those following criteria:
+To avoid penalties, your policy must meet the following criteria:

 - Coverage for comprehensive services, including doctor visits, hospital admissions, and prescription drugs